 Submit here: https://forms.gle/mogiUVpTURbk96sg6

 Deadline to submit: 30 July 2019.
-Selected mini-speakers will be notified by TDSIG in early August and will be given free admission to the event.
+Selected mini-speakers will be notified by TDSIG in August and will be given free admission to the event.
 Everyone else will have opportunities to give input during the day.

 This event will be held at The English Language Centre, 33 Palmeira Square, Hove, Brighton UK BN3 2GB.
 Limited parking is available on-site and car parking facilities are nearby at Norton Road NCP car park near Hove Town Hall.